 Whether it's an online resource, a program or a book.
 This page is dedicated to providing you with the tools and resources to educate and promote safety, health and wellness.

-Do you suspect the person you are dating or in a relationship with could be a narcissists?
-Are you simply looking for information on how to identify a toxic and potentially dangerous personality type before you could lose everything?
+Do you suspect the person you are dating or in a relationship with could have Narcissistic Personality Disorder?
+Are you simply looking for information on how to identify a toxic and potentially dangerous personality type before you lose everything?

 Things to remember: